 Swiss lakes as huge energy stores

-The idea described in the article isn’t completely new: since 2016, methane in Lake Kivu between Rwanda and the Democratic Republic of Congo has been extracted from a depth of 260 meters, cleaned, and used for energy supply directly via generators.
+The idea described in the article isn’t completely new: since 2016, methane in Lake Kivu between Rwanda and the Democratic Republic of Congo has been extracted from a depth of 260 meters (850 feet), cleaned, and used for energy supply directly via generators.
 “Methane occurs in high concentrations in large quantities on the lake bed there,” explains Bartosiewicz.
 “The methane concentration is about 100 times higher than in ordinary lakes.”
 Low concentrations made extracting methane from conventional lakes seem too technically difficult until a few years ago.
 But new microporous membranes made of polymeric materials now allow the gas to be separated from the water much more efficiently.